-The primary purpose of this postdoctoral training program is to provide specialized research, instruction and clinical training in cancer radiation treatment-related areas of medical physics.
-Candidates applying for this program should have a doctoral degree in physics, engineering or computer science, and have demonstrated ability to perform high-quality research.
+The primary purpose of this training program is to provide specialized research, instruction and clinical training in cancer radiation treatment-related areas of medical physics.
+Candidates applying for this program should have a graduate degree in physics, engineering or computer science, and have demonstrated ability to perform high-quality research.
 Another important purpose of this program is to provide the trainees with sufficient academic and clinical experience so that they can become eligible for certification by the American Board of Radiology in therapeutic radiological physics.
 Our program is accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

-The applicant should have received a PhD in physics, medical physics or other related fields.
+The applicant should have received a graduate degree in physics, medical physics or other related fields.
 Graduates from CAMPEP accredited graduate medical physics and certificate programs as well as candidates with background satisfying alternative pathway based on AAPM Report 197S will also be considered.
 There should be evidence of a candidate's ability to conduct independent research and to learn clinical and research aspects of radiation oncology physics.
 Good communication skills and the ability to effectively interact with other professionals are highly desirable.
 On-site interviews will be conducted for selected candidates.
 Interviews will include a 10-15 minute presentation on topics selected by the candidate.

 The length of the program is three years.
 The resident will attend classes and clinical conferences, provide assistance in performing various quality assurance tasks and participate in clinical research and development projects during the first year.
 The resident will start clinical rotations in various areas at the beginning of the second year.
 Completion of eight structured clinical rotations is required for the second and third year.
 A mentoring staff physicist will directly supervise the resident and monitor his/her progress during the rotation.
 Evaluations of their performances in each rotation will be documented and communicated to the residents.

-The Department of Radiation Oncology has five PhD-level physicists and five attending physicians.
-Four physicians and three physicists are ABR certified; the others are in the process of getting their certification.
+The Department of Radiation Oncology has six PhD-level physicists and six attending physicians.
+All physicians and physicists are either ABR certified or in the process of getting their certification.
 All faculty are active in clinical services, teaching and research.
-Our faculty are excellent teachers; our medical residents have consistently ranked above the ninetieth percentile in the ACR in-service physics board exams of the past two years.
+Our faculty are excellent teachers; our medical residents have consistently ranked above the ninetieth percentile in the ACR in-service physics board exams of the past.
 In addition, we offer excellent courses in radiobiology, statistics and imaging physics.
 All these courses, as well as other courses offered by Rush University, are available to medical physics residents.

 The program director, in collaboration with the Medical Physics Residency Committee, is responsible for the administration of the program.
 It is the program director's responsibility to advise the residents, coordinate clinical rotations and didactic training and to evaluate and promote the program.
 The committee meets regularly to review the progress of the residents and the operation of the program.
 All clinical training takes place in the Department of Radiation Oncology.
 The Office of Graduate Medical Education (GME) monitors and reviews the quality of the program and provides oversight to assure its adherence to the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) standards.